Kastuk/Stationeers-Creative-Freedom/README.md

 Break the limits of creativity!

 Breaks:
-Limits of construction for big and small grid objects.
+* Limits of construction for big and small grid objects.
-Can put wires across devices and put big things in the air.
+* Can put wires across devices and put big things in the air.
-Can rotate grid things in any way.
+* Can rotate grid things in any way.

 Modified parameters:
-speedup of mining drill to dig much faster higher jetpack heightlimit
+* Speedup of mining drill to dig much faster
+* Higher jetpack heightlimit

 ---
 Can change default build state and color of construction in Creative mode.